RSC-Games/SP/docs/source/index.rst

 .. warning::

    This project is incomplete!
 The SDK is not solidified and the hardware APIs are not production ready!
-If you're interested in becoming a game developer for this console, contact us at rsc.games.official@gmail.com.
+However, if you're interested in creating release titles for this console, contact us at rsc.games.official@gmail.com.

 Contents
 --------